Jaques Samuel Pianos, London

 The collaboration provides a platform for some of the world’s finest young musical talent to perform with the orchestra every year, and the opportunity for talented young composers from the RCM to have their works premiered by the orchestra.

-As part of our association with the Royal College of Music, Trinity Orchestra has recently performed with top RCM musicians including pianists Dinara Klinton and Dominic Doutney and cellist and BBC Young Musician of the Year 2012 Laura van der Heijden.
-For our June 2016 concert we are delighted to welcome rising star violinist Soh-Yon Kim.
+As part of our association with the RCM, Trinity Orchestra has recently performed with top RCM musicians including pianists Nikola Avramovic, Dinara Klinton and Dominic Doutney, violinist Soh-Yon Kim and cellist and BBC Young Musician 2012 Laura van der Heijden.

 Royal College of Music, Prince Consort Road, London SW7 2BS